skgithub14/sdtmval/README.md

 The above features are demonstrated in the example workflow shown below.
 The additional features below each have their own vignette/article:

-- Imputing and formatting full and partial dates: see the [‘Dates’ vignette](Dates.html)
+- Imputing and formatting full and partial dates: see `vignette("Dates")`

 ## Installation